Giants vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in five of their past 10 games and won three of those contests.
+- The Giants have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.

-- In their last 10 games with a total, the Giants and their opponents are 3-6-1 when it comes to hitting the over.
+- When it comes to the over/under, the Giants and their opponents are 3-6-1 in their previous 10 games.

+- The Giants' ATS record is 1-1-0 over their previous 10 matchups (two of those contests had runlines set by bookmakers).

 Giants Betting Records & Stats

-- The Giants have been the moneyline favorite 21 total times this season.
-They've finished 9-12 in those games.
+- The Giants have been underdogs in 24 games this season and have come away with the win 12 times (50%) in those contests.

-- When it has played as moneyline favorites with odds of -125 or shorter, San Francisco has a 7-10 record (winning 41.2% of its games).

-- The Giants have an implied moneyline win probability of 55.6% in this matchup.
+- This season, San Francisco has won six of its 14 games, or 42.9%, when it's the underdog by at least +115 on the moneyline.

+- Bookmakers have implied with the moneyline set for this matchup that the Giants have a 46.5% chance of pulling out a win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.